I’ve been collecting small pastel sketches of sunrises in The Little River Valley for quite some time now.

 I want the viewer to feel what I feel when I see the sun peek through the horizon.

-I consider myself to be an expressionist painter; I focus on expressing how a particular moment in time makes me feel.
+I consider myself to be an expressionist painter; I focus on capturing how a particular moment in time makes me feel.

 The transition from twilight to full sun breaking through offers some of the most vibrant and exhilarating colors the eyes can experience.

-Sunrises are daily resets of beauty in the midst of an ugly and chaotic world.
+Sunrises are daily resets of beauty in the midst of an ugly and chaotic world; they draw me away to leave the terrestrial and enter the sacred space of the celestial.

 Perhaps that’s why I chase them.